 Verdict: A major contender, especially if they find rhythm early.

-England – Built to challenge
+England – A deep squad that is built to challenge

 Verdict: Strong enough to win it, but still something to prove.